WAVE: Weighted Autoregressive Varying Gate for Time Series Forecasting: Experiments

 \textbf{Performance of linear attention} \ Linear attention outperforms softmax attention in TSF, suggesting that simpler attention patterns and non-normalized input shortcuts (without denominator) can improve generalization on time-varying distributions.
 This aligns with earlier findings where linear models can outperform more complex Transformers in TSF \citep{zeng2022dlinear,xu2024fits}.

-\textbf{Performance of gated linear attention} \ ARMA brought the greatest improvement to gated linear attention.
+\textbf{Performance of gated linear attention} \ WAVE brought the greatest improvement to gated linear attention.
 In gated AR models, the decay factor helps the AR term focus on important local patterns, but it weakens the ability to capture long-term or stable cyclic patterns.
 By introducing the MA term, local effects are absorbed, allowing the decay factor to function properly in the AR forgetting mechanism, leading to significant performance gains.

 \textbf{Performance of fixed attention} \ Fixed attention, which lacks dynamic parameter generation, performs worse than other attention.
-However, its significant improvement with MA terms shows that ARMA enhances the model's ability structurally to capture comprehensive sequence patterns.
+However, its significant improvement with MA terms shows that WAVE enhances the model's ability structurally to capture comprehensive sequence patterns.

 \textbf{Performance and complexity} \ The improvement of adding the MA term comes from its ability to model short-term impacts, allowing the AR term to focus on long-term and cyclic effects, not from increased computational costs.
-Table \ref{tab:layer_m_effects} shows that, regardless of the number of layers $m$ (1 to 8), AR Transformers consistently underperform compared to ARMA Transformers with a fixed \( m=3 \).
+Table \ref{tab:layer_m_effects} shows that, regardless of the number of layers $m$ (1 to 8), pure AR Transformers consistently underperform compared to WAVE Transformers with a fixed \( m=3 \).

 \textbf{Adaptability to Longer \( L_I \)} \ Previous baseline models typically use \( L_I \) between 96 and 720, as longer \( L_I \) often leads to overfitting to long-term patterns, ignoring more important local effects \citep{zeng2022dlinear,nie2023time,liu2024itransformer}.
-However, the next-step prediction and varying lookback inputs in AR/ARMA Transformers help the model focus on tokens closer to the next step, improving generalization.
-As shown in Table \ref{tab:li_effects}, increasing \( L_I \) from 512 to 4096 improves AR/ARMA performance, demonstrating scalability and the ability to properly leverage long-term effects.
-Also, the ARMA structure consistently boosts AR model performance across different \( L_I \).
+However, the next-step prediction and varying lookback inputs in pure AR/WAVE Transformers help the model focus on tokens closer to the next step, improving generalization.
+As shown in Table \ref{tab:li_effects}, increasing \( L_I \) from 512 to 4096 improves pure AR/WAVE performance, demonstrating scalability and the ability to properly leverage long-term effects.
+Also, the WAVE structure consistently boosts AR model performance across different \( L_I \).

-\textbf{Varying \( L_P \)} \ We evaluated AR/ARMA Transformers with \( L_I = 4096 \) on long-term output \( L_P = 720 \) while keeping the best-performing \( L_I = 512 \) for the baselines.
-We also compared short-term output with \( L_P = 1 \) using \( L_I = 512 \) for all models.
-As shown in Table \ref{tab:lp_effects}, across different \( L_P \), AR models performed comparably to baselines, and the ARMA structure consistently improved performance over AR models.

 \textbf{Comparison to MEGA} \ The MEGA structure \citep{ma2022mega} uses an exponential moving average (EMA) in gated attention to model local patterns.
 However, applying EMA directly to AR weights weakens the model’s ability to capture long-term and stable seasonal patterns, making it less effective than ARMA at decoupling long-term and short-term effects.
 Table \ref{tab:mega_comparison} shows that the performance of using MEGA as the attention mechanism is similar to using gated linear attention without the MA term.
 It provides less improvement compared to gated linear attention with ARMA.